• Home

 Authenticator for Android: de1e552d-db1d-4423-a619-566b625cdc84

-Prepare Apple iPhone
+Prepare the Apple iPhone

-Install the latest version of Microsoft Authenticator on Apple iOS 17 or later.
+Install the latest version of Microsoft Authenticator on iOS 17 or later. iOS 18 is required to use multiple password managers simultaneously.

 1. Enable AutoFill Passwords and Passkeys